arran4/blog/content/post/2024/001-Beeper/index.md

 I do use audio transcripts a lot and would use them more if they had a means of getting a transcript.

+The only service I know to do transcriptions like that is Slack.

 # Feature suggestion: Send later suggested / configurable quick times

 Being able to type a snooze date/time in relative or absolute times is nice.
 I also often know what times I would usually